Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 “SHE IS NOT HURT,” a lion spoke to him directly.
 “WE HAVE DETERMINED THAT SHE IS ONLY RESTING.
 SHE IS INEXPERIENCED WITH MAGIC AND USED TOO MUCH ENERGY.
 WE HAVE GIVEN HER A SMALL PORTION SO SHE MAY SLEEP BETTER.”

 The lion spoke to him as if he were a child who knew nothing.
 In a way that was the case.
 He knew nothing of magic and its rules, of the cost of its use, and how it affected someone like Elanore.
+But he saw she was breathing easier now.
 “Thank you,” he said to the four creatures.

-The creature opened his mouth as if to say more, but halted when Elanore stirred slightly.
-She murmured something about food.
-Edmund blinked quickly, more relieved than he would permit himself to admit.
-That relief was replaced by an instinct to leave this place.
+The creature opened his mouth as if to say more but halted when Elanore stirred slightly and murmured something about food.
+Edmund blinked, more relieved than he would permit himself to admit.
+That relief faded, only to be replaced by an instinct to leave this place.
 He lifted her as he stood.
 “I must take her home right away.”
 And with a quickness that startled the lions, he moved towards the gate.

 Edmund looked about blankly but kept proceeding.